Philips Lighting worked with Dutch Carpet Company Desso to create a digital carpet.

 The LED light bulbs by Philips come in a variety of colours and can change the look of a room in seconds.
 They can display the way to exits in a fire or give directions which takes away the need for signs stopping walls from becoming cluttered.
 It can also be linked to a news feed supplying people with important updates.

-Images and Video belong to Philips and Desso – Luminous Carpets
+Images belong to Philips and Desso – Luminous Carpets